ScriptureWay

 -- People who are hostile to Christ and to Christ's followers -- "If the world hates you, you know that it has hated Me before it hated you" (John 15:18).
 Also refer to John 17:14.
 I plan to address in future lessons the world's hostility to Christ and God's role for Christians in the world.

--- "Do not love the world nor the things in the world.
+• The affairs of the world which seduce us from God and are obstacles to the cause of Christ -- "Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world" (1 John 2:15-16)

--- "For what will it profit a man if he gains the whole world and forfeits his soul?"
-(Matthew 16:24)
+• -- "For what will it profit a man if he gains the whole world and forfeits his soul?"
+(Matthew 16:26)

-The Hebrew and Greek words for "the world" in both the Old and New Testaments include not only the physical world which God created but also the people of the world.
+The Hebrew and Greek words for "the world" in both the Old and New Testaments of the Bible include not only the physical world which God created but also the people of the world.
 Even though God loves all the people of the world, some people know and love Christ, and others do not know Christ.
 Some people are hostile to Christ and to those who follow Christ.
 I plan to discuss God's love for the world in the next lesson in this series.

 Apply.
 John, Jesus' disciple, wrote about Jesus, "He was in the world, and the world was made through Him, and the world did not know Him" (John 1:10).
 If you do not know Jesus Christ, put your faith and trust in him.
 Ask him to forgive your sins, and he will cleanse you from all unrighteousness (1 John 1:9).
 Ask Jesus to come into your life.
-You and he will begin a new relationship and you will know him better each day.
+You and he will begin a new relationship, and you will know him better each day.
 If you already do know Jesus, ask him to show you what steps you can take to help other people know him as their Savior and Lord.

 References